What do we usually associate Germany with? Cars? Beer? While these two are best not combined, I can’t blame you for the association.

 In the 1930s, at the time when they took up the contract for the Beobachtungsuhr (observer’s watch) for the Luftwaffe, Lange introduced an indirectly driven sweep second to their standard “System Glashütte” movement.

 The company was active until 1948.
-In accordance with the post-war settlements, the entire region of Saxony was incorporated into the communist German Democratic Republic.
+Following the post-war settlements, the entire region of Saxony was incorporated into the communist German Democratic Republic.
 All major industries were nationalized, effectively ending the existence of the companies that owned them.
 This included watch factories.

 All things Swiss

-They copied the design of English movements, in order to compete in the British market.
+They copied the design of English movements, to compete in the British market.
 It was the same with a lot of movements intended for the American market.
 Germany wasn’t spared, either.

 To please German clients, the ebaucheries did the same.
 A 3/4 plate and a redesigned balance cock.
 These were often marketed as System Glashütte, though they didn’t have anything to do with the place.
 They had the right to do so.
 It wasn’t a registered trademark, after all.